edgedb/edgedb/docs/stdlib/abstract.rst

     :index: any anytype float

-    Represents an abstract base scalar type for :eql:type:`float32` and :eql:type:`float64` types.
+    An abstract base scalar type for
+    :eql:type:`float32` and :eql:type:`float64` types.